 So stay tuned over the next few months as the series rolls out.
 I will be covering many topics, but they will focus on doing each task in close to 15 minutes.
 If you think others will benefit from this series, please feel free to share it on twitter and facebook.

-Once you have all your categories highlighted and add them up so you begin to create your monthly budget and can plug them in to your printable.
+Once you have all your categories highlighted and add them up so you begin to create your monthly budget and can plug them into your free budget printable.
 Here are the steps you take, in this order.

 Start with your income.
 This is all you have and all you can spend during the month.
 You can’t spend more than you have and be successful.
 This goes into the top on Everydollar and on the printable.